felixlopz/hubrise-test-task/content/apps/aquila/en/configuration.md

 ----------

 The POS codes in Aquila can be updated in two ways: manually by creating a new product in Aquila's back office, or imported from the EPOS through a HubRise Catalog import.

+## Catalog Import
+The catalog is imported automatically when you connect the Hubrise account (link to doc).
+Manual catalog import is not available.

+## Product Mapping
+It is possible to add products manually in Aquila.
+Adding POS codes is done by:
+Changing an existing product's POS Code is not possible.

+## Deals & Discounts Mapping
+Deals are not supported in Aquila.
+Discount codes are available in Aquila.
+To set the POS Code for a discount code:

+## Payment Methods Mapping

+## Service Types Mapping

+## Charges Mapping

+## Catalog Export
+Catalog Export is not support in Aquila.